19hours/sg-statutes/Acts/Housing and Development Act.md

 (iii) maintenance fees;

-(iv) moneys due under any loan provided to such owner for his purchase of such HUDC dwelling, flat, house or other living accommodation.
+(iv) moneys due under any loan provided to such owner for his purchase of such HUDC dwelling, flat, house or other living accommodation; and

+(e) prescribing the penalty (such penalty, if unpaid, to constitute a debt due to the Board and be recoverable as such) to be paid by the person who leases a flat from the Board, for non-observance or non-compliance with any of the restrictions, conditions or requirements of the lease.

+[18/2010 wef 11/08/2010]

 [28/89; 16/95; 41/98]